 This is a guest post from Irina Linnik.
-Irina is a marketing specialist at Onilab, and has been published on Smart Insights and Paymill.
+Irina is a marketing specialist at Onilab, and her work has been published on Smart Insights and Paymill.

 Digital Commerce expects online sales to reach $523 billion by 2020, growing by 56% in comparison with $335 billion from 2015.
 The growth of the industry also means the growth of competition: with more and more eCommerce businesses appearing on a regular basis, retailers should find new ways of appealing to the customer.